What are dental implants?

 As such, over time, dental implants become firmly rooted replacements for your natural teeth’ root structures.
 Once the implant is securely in place, the dentist attaches an abutment to the implant and a prosthetic to the abutment.
 The prosthetic is the visible part of the implant structure, and it can be a dental crown, bridge, or denture.
-Depending on the number of teeth you need to replace, the dentist will recommend an implant-supported crown, implant-supported bridge, or an implant-supported denture.
+Depending on the number of teeth you need to replace, the dentist will recommend an implant-supported crown, implant-supported bridge, or an implant-supported denture near me.

 Dental implants provide the same appearance and functionality as natural teeth.
 As such, if you want new smiles and a second chance with your natural teeth, you should get dental implants.